vinayvaida27/Patient-Vital-Monitoring/README.md

 ## License

-MIT / Apache 2.0 (choose one and add a LICENSE file)
+MIT or Apache 2.0 (add a LICENSE file)